 - Software developers

 - Business analyst

-As for the team’s location, onshore options are usually the most expensive.
+As for the team’s location, onshore options usually have the most expensive hourly rate.
 So we recommend considering offshore companies whose service is more cost-effective.
 At the same time, outsourcing specialists are often even more experienced than in-house ones.